dfinity/portal/docs/developer-docs/backend/rust/rust-optimize.md

-# Optimize a Rust program
+# 6: Optimizing a Rust program

+# Overview
 Compiling Rust to WebAssembly often increases the file size significantly.
 The [DFINITY Rust CDK](../../../developer-docs/backend/rust/index.md) includes a helper library—`ic-wasm`—that you can use to reduce the size of Rust-based canisters before deploying them on the Internet Computer blockchain mainnet.

-## Before you begin
+## Prerequisites

 Before you optimize your program, verify the following:

--   You have an internet connection and access to a shell terminal on your local macOS or Linux computer.
+- [x]   You have an internet connection and access to a shell terminal on your local macOS or Linux computer.

--   You have downloaded and installed the Rust programming language and Cargo as described in the [Rust installation instructions](https://doc.rust-lang.org/book/ch01-01-installation.html) for your operating system.
+- [x]   You have downloaded and installed the Rust programming language and Cargo as described in the [Rust installation instructions](https://doc.rust-lang.org/book/ch01-01-installation.html) for your operating system.

     ``` bash
     curl --proto '=https' --tlsv1.2 https://sh.rustup.rs -sSf | sh